JANINEMAGAYANES/otito/README.md

 The steps below serves as a guide to navigate the app once its running on the local host:

-1. Once in the homepage, click on the Log In button to sign in on the app.
+1. Once the file is running at local host: http://127.0.0.1:8000/ , you will be directed in the homepage.
+Click on the Log In button to sign in on the app.

 2. Click on the Shop link to view all the Items on the menu and click on the photo to view the description.